Periodic Classification of Elements | Class 10 CBSE | Web Notes | Part 3 - Modern Periodic Table

 66

-Here, Li has largest atom and O has smallest atom.
+Here, Li has the largest atom, and O has the smallest atom.

-Atomic size increases down the group due to the addition of new shells.
-This increases distance between outermost electrons and nucleus so that the atomic size increases in spite of the increase in nuclear charge.
-E.g.
+Atomic size increasesdown the group due to the addition of new shells.
+This increases the distance between the outermost electrons and the nucleus, so the atomic size increases despite the increase in nuclear charge.
+E.g.:

 Elements